|Overall Rating||Loved it!|

 Flex: Same great flex that the Old Yes Greats had.
 Nice and medium across the board but felt maybe a touch softer in the tip/tail

-Sizing: I really think that the increased width/volume sizing down works for people with smaller boot sizes like me at a size 9 and Peter at a size 8.5 but for Jimbo and Grant at a size 11 I think the 156 is just right.
+Sizing: I really think that the increased width/volume sizing down works.
+Especially with people with smaller boot sizes like me at a size 9 and Peter at a size 8.5 the 154 or 151 is the better call but for Jimbo and Grant at a size 11 I think the 156 is just right but the 154 could work too width wise.
 Neither size felt too big for me but the 154 felt more fun to turn and felt like it was closer to the size equivalent of the older model 156.
 Before the Greats maxed out at a size 10 but now the bigger sizes should fit up to a 12.
 Another thing to know is with the Asymmetrical Mid-Bite tech is there is more width at the inserts that you would think by looking at the waist size.
 That’s because of the Greats, like the Jackpot, has a waist that’s tapered in to fit wider feet but also turn faster.
 This similar mid-bite tech didn’t work as well for Peter and me with the Standard or Ghost but it sure does with the Greats and Jackpot.
 Also, we couldn’t really size down like we could with the Standard and Ghost because the stance width range was too narrow for us.
+I was feeling like I wanted something playful small and buttery at the time of buying this board and I’m super happy with the 151.
+However, the 154 would of been the better call for more of a true mountain freestyle ride.
+The more I ride the 151 it feels like its size/overall ride feels like it’s in between the older model 154 and 156 and the 154 in between the older 156 and 158.
+The 156 felt bigger than them all.

 On Snow Feel: Same stable feel underfoot but the wider platform makes The Yes Greats feel even more stable but still not catchy.
 Very easy to one foot, flat base, and skid a turn without it wanting to auto spin on you much or at all.
 I’m not sure how YES did it but there is a similar personality to the old Greats and I felt like I was on a wider Greats.